What is AviSynth?

 - Shared functions – Commonly used script functions.

 - Utilities – A list of GUIs, command-line, batch and other AviSynth related utilities.

-- Scripting reference - Beyond scripting basics.
+- Scripting reference overview

 - The full AviSynth grammar – The AviSynth grammar revisited and explained in detail.